5 stars

 How to find a good franchise to buy?

-You can engage a franchise broker to help you to find a good franchise.
+You can engage a franchise broker to help you find a good franchise.
 Brokers are usually paid by franchisors and do not charge any fees to the buyers.
 You can reach out to us, and we can connect you to our broker, who has over 600 different franchising companies in his portfolio.
 Also, please see the table above for tips on selecting the right franchise for your business and immigration goals.

 Is it worth buying if I found a franchise for less than $100,000?
 Or do we need to buy only a franchise over $200,000 to apply for a work permit?